nymous/dotfiles/softwares.md

 - `code`: Visual Studio Code
 - `discord-canary`: Discord Canary (doh)
 - `docker`: the de-facto container engine
-- `docker-compose`: use declarative configuration files to run containers instead of
+- `docker-compose`: use declarative configuration files to run containers instead of remembering all `docker run` flags ^^
 - `dunst`: to show notifications
 - `efibootmgr`: to choose which OS to boot next (`sudo efibootmgr -n 0000` to set (n)ext boot to the first entry)
 - `fasd`: to jump to frequently used folders with `z` (use with the `fasd` ZSH plugin)